jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

   *  Understand the structure of the Linux Filesystem
   *  Understand the difference between absolute and relative paths.
   *  Understand the function of the Linux Shell and its relation to the operating system.
-  *  Understand how to read the structure of commands on the commandline.
+  *  Understand the fundamental shell commands for traversing and modifying the contents of the filesystem.
   *  Learn the Linux commandline nomenclature.
-  *  Know basic tools for traversing and modifying the contents of the filesystem.
   *  Understand the nomenclature describing file permissions and security

 __Outcomes__